intel/pcm/FAQ.md

 How to fix it?

-**A8:** Linux disables access to /dev/mem because Secure Boot is enabled in the BIOS.
+Answer: Linux disables access to /dev/mem because Secure Boot is enabled in the BIOS.
 Disable Secure Boot in the BIOS to enable memory controller statistics (e.g. memory read and write bandwidth).